AS324HdM/my-next-meeting-skill/README.md

 Reads your next appointment from nextcloud calendar

 ## About
-Answers with your next appointment, it reads from your private NextCloud calendar
+It reads and writes from your private NextCloud calendar

 ## Install
 msm -l install https://github.com/AS324/my-next-meeting-skill